Turning it around: How Chandrasekhar overcame polio and went on to become an Indian cricket legend

-If there is a cricket quiz being held somewhere, the one trivia about Bhagwat Subramanya Chandrasekhar that may invariably find a place is the leg-spinner’s record of being one of those incredibly rare players in Test cricket to have taken more wickets than runs scored.
+If there is a cricket quiz being held somewhere, the one trivia about Bhagwath Subramanya Chandrasekhar that may invariably find a place is the leg-spinner’s record of being one of those incredibly rare players in Test cricket to have taken more wickets than runs scored.

 But he means more to Indian cricket than just that factoid.